Biogas is a renewable source of energy.

 We can also use small-scale biogas digesters made from a plastic drum.
 Their size is so small that we can accommodate them in our homes.
 We can then put leftover vegetables and other organic materials in it to reap its benefits.

-It will cost you around ₹25,000.
 If you don’t want to spend even this much money, you can make them by yourself using a plastic drum.

-As we can see, there are a lot of benefits of a biogas plant.
+As we can see, there are a lot of benefits from a biogas plant.
 We can recover the full cost of the plant in around 3 years.
 After 3 years, it will pay us back good returns.

 The government also provides various subsidy schemes for building biogas plants.
 You can get even 50% subsidy in some regions, you just have to look for whatever schemes are applicable in your respective regions.